alexzeecomedy/alexzeecomedy.github.io/README.md

 ## Community Forum

-This repository's **Discussioin** section serves as our community forum.
+This repository's **Discussions** section serves as our community forum.
 It's a place to ask questions, discuss shows, and share ideas.

 ### How to Participate